Keir Starmer: I would run over Boris Johnson on the football pitch | ExBulletin

 Keir Starmer: I would run over Boris Johnson on the football pitch

-Sir Keir Starmer has said he will be kicked out of the House of Commons if he takes his personality off the football pitch in Parliament.
+Labor leader Sir Keir Starmer has said he will be kicked out of the Commons if he takes his personality from the football field to Parliament.

-In an extensive interview with Piers Morgan, the Labor leader spoke of his childhood, the death of his mother and his strained relationship with his father.
+In an episode of Life Stories which airs Tuesday, Sir Keir speaks to Piers Morgan about his mother’s death, his strained relationship with his father and his career.

-But politically, he said now was a turning point for him personally and for his party.

-Journalist Mr Morgan told Sir Keir, in an episode of Life Stories which airs Tuesday, that his friends described him as loud and talkative and that he was a guy who plays football every Sunday and hits seven. people’s bells, slapping his chest like hes Patrick Vieira.
+Mr Morgan told Sir Keir his friends described him as loud and talkative and that he was a guy who plays football every Sunday and hits seven people’s bells, hitting his chest like Patrick Vieira.

-But Sir Keir said: There is a big difference between the forensic lawyer and Keir on the football field.
+But he said: There is a big difference between the forensic lawyer and Keir on the football field.
 If I were Keir on the football field, I think I would be rejected by the President.
 So we have to be careful how far we go.

-He said: Let me out, let me take off the mask, because we have lived in restrictions.
+The 58-year-old added: Let me out, let me take the mask off, because we live in restrictions.

 As we come out of it, it allows space to open up, pandemic allows political space to open up, restrictions allow me to open up.